The custom-device interface

 Attributes:

-Needs to be identical across the plug and slot connections.
+The label must be identical across the plug and slot connections.

-• devices (slot): path to device node.
+• devices (slot): paths to device nodes.

-Example: devices: [- /dev/input/event[0-9], - /dev/input/mice]
+Example: devices: [/dev/input/event[0-9], /dev/input/mice]

-• files (slot):
+• files (optional) (slot):

 • read (slot): list of files and/or directories for read-only access by the device.